platformsh/platformsh-docs/docs/src/languages/php/ini.md

 date.timezone = "Europe/Paris"
 ```

 Environment-specific `php.ini` configuration directives can be provided via environment variables separately from the application code.
-See the note in the [Environment variables](/development/variables.md#php-specific-variables) section.
+See the note on [environment variables](../../development/variables/_index.md#php-specific-variables).

 ## Disabling functions